Baked Chocolate Donuts With Glaze

 So, whether you’re a chocolate lover or just an equal opportunity donut lover, this double chocolate donut has a bit of everything.
-Soft, moist, fluffy, and dipped in a silk chocolatey glaze.
+It’s soft, moist, fluffy, and dipped in a silk chocolatey glaze.
 No matter where you fall on the donut spectrum, these are sure to become your new favorite.

-A welcome addition to any dessert tray and maybe add some festive sprinkles for a birthday party.
-They’re kid-friendly and make a great after-school treat, but just as good for breakfast with a cold glass of milk!
+Homemade chocolate donuts are a welcome addition to any dessert tray; add some festive sprinkles for a birthday party.
+They’re kid-friendly and make a great after-school treat, but are just as good for breakfast with a cold glass of milk!

 What you need